DeblinaB1802/INTRO-TO-AI-AGENT/README.md

 ### Q1. ❓ Clearly Answered

 **Question**: What are the types of machine learning?

-**Answer**: Supervised, Unsupervised, and Reinforcement Learning are the three main types...
+**Answer**: Supervised, Unsupervised, and Reinforcement Learning are the three main types.

 **Demonstrates**: Accurate chunk retrieval and relevant answer generation.

 ### Q2. 🟡 Partially Answered

 **Question**: What is the difference between classification and clustering?

 **Answer**: The notes mention both but do not explain the difference clearly.

 **Demonstrates**: Some overlap found, but no complete match — answer is limited.

 ### Q3. ❌ Not Covered in Notes

 **Question**: What is BERT?

 **Answer**: I can’t find the answer in the provided notes.

 **Demonstrates**: The assistant respects scope and avoids hallucination.

 ---